JesusTimaure/tb3-birrt-pure-pursuit-navigation/README.md

 ## Navigation Algorithm
 Two trees are grown:
 - One from the current robot pose
-- One from goal position
+- One from the goal position

 At each iteration:
 1. Sample a random point